The Inside Scoop

 (aka Things We’d Offer If We Had a Bellhop, a Billionaire Backer, or Zero Boundaries)

-• Full daily housekeeping (we clean between guests, not around them—your chaos is safe with us)
+• Full daily housekeeping (we clean between guests, not around them.
+Your chaos is safe with us)

-• A front desk staff (you’ve got us: the same humans who make the beds, bake the scones, unclog the drains, and occasionally nap)
+• A traditional front desk staff (you’ve got us: the same humans who make the beds, bake the scones, unclog the drains, and occasionally nap)

 • On-site spa treatments (unless you count a really long shower and a cozy robe as self-care—we do)